-Over one hundred years ago in San Lorenzo, Rome on the 6th of January, 1907 Maria Montessori began working with a group of disadvantaged children, helping them to learn and develop.
-What transpired was the first Casa dei Bambini (Children’s House) that grew into the worldwide Montessori educational movement for children.
+WHAT IS MONTESSORIOver one hundred years ago in San Lorenzo, Rome, Maria Montessori began working with a group of disadvantaged children to help them learn and develop.
+What transpired was the first Casa dei Bambini (Children’s House) that grew into a worldwide educational movement for children-- the Montessori pedagogy.

 Through her work Dr Montessori’s realization was that: “…mankind can hope for a solution to its problems, among which the most urgent are those of peace and unity, only by turning its attention and energies to the discovery of the child and to the development of the great potentialities of the human personality in the course of its formation.”

-A prominent theme of the Montessori philosophy is freedom of choice, within limits.
-Teachers allow the child to make their own work choices, choosing lesson-given material from the shelves.
-This helps foster their independence and build their self-esteem.
-Teachers are there for guidance of the child, to ensure he or she is making wise academic and behavioral choices.
-The older students of the class will model proper behaviour for the younger students.
-Teachers will give new lessons when the child is ready.
+A prominent theme of the Montessori philosophy is freedom of choice with limits.
+Montessori teachers allow students to make their own work choices from learning materials on classroom shelves.
+This helps foster independence and build self-esteem.
+Teachers are there for guidance, to ensure students are making wise academic and behavioural choices and will give new lessons when the child is ready.